 Types of Car Accidents

-- Head-on collisions: While the number of head-on collisions in the U.S. is relatively low when compared to other types of crashes, this type of accident results in a disproportionately high number of traffic fatalities, particularly if the accident occurs at high speed.
+- Head-on collisions: While the number of head-on collisions in the U.S. is relatively low compared to other types of crashes, this type of accident results in a disproportionately high number of traffic fatalities, particularly if the car accident occurs at high speed.
 Low visibility in fog or heavy rain increases the likelihood of a head-on collision.

 Car Accident Causes

 - Distracted driving: Driver distractions include anything that takes the driver's eyes off the roadway, their hands off the wheel, or their attention away from the task of driving.
-Texting is a particularly dangerous driver distraction as it involves all three types of distraction.
+Texting is a particularly dangerous driver distraction, as it involves all three types of distraction.
 Other common driver distractions include other cell phone use; eating or drinking while driving; messing with vehicle controls like the stereo system, air conditioning, or on-board GPS; talking with other occupants in the vehicle; applying makeup while driving; or external distractions such as a previous accident on the roadway, occupants in other vehicles, or a construction zone.